apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 4. Review the project structure
 -------------------------------

-- The 'www' folder contains your Cordova html/js/css and any other resources included in your app.
+- The `www` folder contains your Cordova `html/js/css` and any other resources included in your app.
 - Any content that you add here needs to be a part of the Visual Studio project, and it must be set as content.
 - Note: This screen capture was from the cordova-2.3.0 download, your listing will vary based on the actual version installed.